Industry-Specific Safety Tips for Oregon Businesses

 Safety Tips:

-Provide proper personal protective equipment (PPE) such as helmets, gloves, and safety boots
+Provide appropriate personal protective equipment (PPE): helmets, gloves, and safety boots

-Ensure all equipment and tools are regularly inspected and maintained
+All equipment and tools should be routinely inspected and maintained

-Proactive measures can prevent serious injuries and reduce workers’ compensation claims.
+Taking proactive steps can help prevent serious injuries and keep workers’ compensation claims down.

 2. Retail and Office Businesses